1. What is the difference between 2D and 3D art processes?

-- Sculpture must have facial features: eyebrows, eyes, nose, mouth/teeth, chin + ears.
+- Sculpture must have facial features: eyebrows, eyes, nose, cheeks, mouth/teeth, chin + ears.

-- Facial features must be 3-dimensional and create form on the front of the sculpture; these items may not just be painted on.
+- Facial features must be 3-dimensional and create form on the front and sides of the sculpture; these items may not just be painted on.

 - Paint must be properly layered with excellent craftsmanship.

 - Paint must demonstrate your knowledge of color theory; colors must be mixed from primary colors with ranges of value and intensity.
 (Do not use colors straight from the bottle!)

 RUBRIC: How will you be graded?
 Rubric will be attached to assignment in Canvas.